 Editor’s Note: As we mentioned before, there are many benefits of switching from a dedicated GPS device to Tablet devices.
 Please refer to this article if you want to know more details on the Benefits of GPS Tablets Over Dedicated GPS Devices.

 What Type of Tablet Best for Waze?

 We recommend using a cheaper Android tablet with 7 inches or more screen size and better resolution.
-The tablet can be Wi-Fi based, that is way cheaper that cellular models.
-We listed best noncellular built in GPS tablets that you can refer if you don’t have one now.
+The tablet can be Wi-Fi based, that is way cheaper than cellular models.
+We listed best noncellular built-in GPS tablets that you can refer if you don’t have one now.